How Laundry Delivery Service Expectations are Changing for the Better

 For that, we’re grateful.

-2) Transparency is gaining weight as a necessity
+2) Transparency is gaining weight as a necessity with laundry delivery

 Transparently communicating pricing hasn’t always been easy for delivery laundry service providers.
 Back in the day, wash and fold laundry services were all pretty much priced by the pound.
 This meant prices could vary from a dollar per pound to well over a few dollars per pound – usually with peak pricing on weekends.
 If you were having your clothes picked up and delivered, this means you have no idea what you will be paying until the clothes are returned.